 PLEASE Click on each image and it will expand to show full length or more detail of this talking stick.

-A carved chief's head is atop this talking stick by Erik Sappier, Penobscot/Abenaki carver.
+A carved brave's head is atop this talking stick by Erik Sappier, Penobscot/Abenaki carver.
 Chief's heads, brave's heads and turtles are the traditional carvings atop Wabanaki talking sticks.
-This beautifully detailed talking stick also features a large flower on the side and two star designs on the front center.
+This elegantly detailed talking stick also features a small flower on the side and two star designs on the front center.
 Erik Sappier's work is included in a recent Abbe Museum's exhibit....
 "Emergence: Root Clubs of the Penobscot Nation".
 For more about Erik see the bio section on this website.

 Erik uses traditional designs with several variations on a traditional style chip carved talking stick, most are design elements that have been used by Erik's ancestors for centuries.
-Unlike some talking sticks, all the bark on this one has been removed.
-Traditionally usually bark been left on the top of this stick.
+Like most talking sticks and root clubs, some of the bark has been left on the top of this stick.
 Erik has used a dark stain on the bottom of the stick which provides sharp crisp contrast to the carving he has done.